 Plano, Ill., April 11th, 1873.

-At a meeting of the Quorum of the Twelve, held at the house of Br.
+At a meeting of the Quorum of the Twelve. held at the house of Br.
 E. C. Briggs, the following resolution, presented by Bros.
-Josiah Ells and John H. Lake, was unanimously adopted: -Resolved, that we inform the First Presidency that as a Quorum we are now prepared to assume the responsibility of our calling.
+Josiah Ells and John H. Lake, was unanimously adopted :- Resolved, that we inform the First Presidency that as a Quorum we are now prepared to assume the responsi-

-T. W. Smith, Clerk of Quorum.
+T. W. SMITH, Clerk of Quorum.

-Moved by Elders R. Warnock and Isaac Sheen,
+Moved by Elders R. Warnock and